Welcome to my memory game!

 and all of that gave me the confidence and motivation to read International Business in Cambridge where I wrote my bachelor thesis and began my life in the UK.

 I am now working as a project manager at Qubit, a website personalisation platform.
-Together with my team, my
+Together with my team, my job is to bring new features of a website to live and to take a strategy from idea to reality.

 One of my biggest projects so far was deploying a technical support process and then coordinating it.